bachden/redux-simple-websocket/README.md

 dispatch( sendDataToWebSocketAction( endpoint, message ) )
 ```

-if websocket did not connected, and you try to sending, the payload will be push to queue and wait for connection
+if websocket did not connected, and you try to sending, the payload will be pushed to queue and wait for connection

 # events
 all actions can be used by import